ethstorage/ethstorage-doc/rollup-guide/op-stack-tutorial.md

 Like the Beacon API, the blobs can be queried via the `/eth/v1/beacon/blob_sidecars/` endpoint, using the `indices` filter to skip irrelevant blobs.
 The process operates by combining the archiver and the Beacon location into a resource pool for retrieving blobs.
 If the op-node fails to obtain blobs from the Beacon node, it will use the archiver endpoint as a fallback.

 One detail worth noting is how the Beacon API's response to expired blobs affects the retrieval process.
 At least some of the Beacon clients (e.g., [Prysm](https://github.com/prysmaticlabs/prysm/blob/feb16ae4aaa41d9bcd066b54b779dcd38fc928d2/beacon-chain/rpc/lookup/blocker.go#L225)) return 200 status code and an empty list while [the OP Stack code](https://github.com/ethereum-optimism/optimism/blob/develop/op-service/sources/l1\_beacon\_client.go#L212) is expecting an error.
-In this case, [this fix](https://github.com/ethereum-optimism/optimism/pull/10269) is essential for the retrieval of historical blobs to function properly.
+[Addressing this issue](https://github.com/ethereum-optimism/optimism/pull/10269) is crucial for the proper functioning of the retrieval of historical blobs.